-Amortization is for the leasehold improvements and office furnishings and equipment as well as for the right of use asset from the adoption of new accounting standards for leases under IFRS 16 effective January 1, 2019.
-The fair value of the right to use asset was significant in comparison to the other equipment categories resulting in higher amortization in the current quarter.
+Amortization is for the leasehold improvements and office furnishings and equipment as well as for the right of use asset from the adoption of new accounting standard for leases under IFRS 16 effective January 1, 2019.
+The fair value of the right to use asset was significant in comparison to the other equipment categories resulting in higher amortization in the current quarters in 2019.
+The Company adopted the modified retrospective method with no restatement of prior quarters in 2018 resulting in lower amortization for those prior quarters in 2018.